thegazelle-ad/gazelle-server/docs/the-gazelle-style-guide.md

   - [end-to-end](../__tests__/end-to-end) [The location of all our E2E tests, it also has the [jest-setup](../__tests__/end-to-end/jest-setup.js) file which is set to run before all our E2E tests to setup some config, and it has some E2E utilities and constants files for reuse across all the tests]
     - [admin-tests](../__tests__/end-to-end/admin-tests) [The location of all the E2E tests for the admin site]
     - [main-tests](../__tests__/end-to-end/main-tests) [The location of all the E2E tests for the main site]
-  - [env-tests](../__tests__/env-tests) [Since a single test file can only be in one `NODE_ENV` at a time we have tests here that run the env-tests defined in other unit test directories, if this confuses you feel free to ask a lead developer for further explanation]
   - [helpers](../__tests__/helpers) [Here lie the helpers for our different tests, at the time of writing there are only helpers for database tests]
 - [.circleci](../.circleci) [Where config and CI related files lie]
   - [images](../.circleci/images) [The place where we have the docker images used for our CircleCI runs]
   - [scripts](../.circleci/scripts) [The place where we have the scripts used by CircleCI]
 - [.github](../.github) [Files used by github such as the CODEOWNER file, and the templates for pull requests and issues]
 - [build](../build) [This is where all the built code goes, you shouldn't need to ever look in here]
-- [config](../config) [where all the config that we use directly in the code lies]
 - [database-management](../database-management) [where we have all the code we use for database management such as migrations and database seeds]
   - [migrations](../database-management/migrations) [where we keep all our database migrations as discussed in the [Database Development](#database-development) section]
   - [seeds](../database-management/seeds) [where we keep all our database seeds as discussed in the [Database Development](#database-development) section]